 San Diego: Better Buzz Coffee Roasters

-There’s lot of room to get your caffeine buzz on at this quirky Hillcrest hot spot.
+There’s a lot of room to get your caffeine buzz on at this quirky Hillcrest hot spot.
 An expanded menu includes sandwiches, acai bowls and a selection of signature drinks.

 Must-order: If you’re looking for a meal to accompany your drink, order up the B.A.B.B.
 The grilled sourdough sandwich comes stuffed with bacon, almond butter and sliced bananas with maple syrup drizzled on top.